Danaher (NYSE:DHR) Releases Q1 2021 Earnings Guidance

 Danaher (NYSE:DHR) issued an update on its first quarter 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $6.82 billion-$6.82 billion, compared to the consensus revenue estimate of $6.13 billion.

-Danaher (NYSE:DHR) last posted its quarterly earnings results on Wednesday, April 21st.
-The conglomerate reported $2.52 EPS for the quarter, topping analysts’ consensus estimates of $1.67 by $0.85.
+Danaher (NYSE:DHR) last announced its quarterly earnings data on Wednesday, April 21st.
+The conglomerate reported $2.52 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.67 by $0.85.
+The firm had revenue of $6.87 billion during the quarter, compared to analysts’ expectations of $6.12 billion.
 Danaher had a return on equity of 12.94% and a net margin of 18.05%.
-The business had revenue of $6.87 billion during the quarter, compared to analysts’ expectations of $6.12 billion.
-During the same quarter last year, the company posted $1.05 earnings per share.
-Danaher’s quarterly revenue was up 58.2% on a year-over-year basis.
-Research analysts forecast that Danaher will post 6.05 earnings per share for the current year.
+The company’s quarterly revenue was up 58.2% compared to the same quarter last year.
+During the same period in the previous year, the business posted $1.05 EPS.
+As a group, equities research analysts predict that Danaher will post 6.05 earnings per share for the current year.

-Several brokerages have issued reports on DHR.
-KeyCorp raised their price objective on shares of Danaher from $280.00 to $315.00 and gave the stock an overweight rating in a research report on Friday, April 23rd.
-Citigroup lifted their price target on shares of Danaher from $275.00 to $315.00 in a research report on Friday, April 23rd.
-Zacks Investment Research downgraded shares of Danaher from a hold rating to a sell rating and set a $241.00 price objective for the company. in a research report on Friday, April 9th.
-Barclays boosted their target price on shares of Danaher from $265.00 to $300.00 and gave the stock an overweight rating in a research note on Monday.
-Finally, Jefferies Financial Group boosted their target price on shares of Danaher from $270.00 to $290.00 and gave the stock a buy rating in a research note on Friday, April 23rd.
-One analyst has rated the stock with a sell rating, two have given a hold rating and thirteen have given a buy rating to the company.
-The company presently has a consensus rating of Buy and a consensus target price of $265.63.
+Several research firms have recently issued reports on DHR.
+Barclays boosted their target price on Danaher from $265.00 to $300.00 and gave the stock an overweight rating in a research report on Monday.
+Wells Fargo & Company boosted their target price on Danaher from $260.00 to $280.00 and gave the stock an overweight rating in a research report on Thursday, April 29th.
+Jefferies Financial Group boosted their target price on Danaher from $270.00 to $290.00 and gave the stock a buy rating in a research report on Friday, April 23rd.
+Citigroup boosted their price objective on Danaher from $275.00 to $315.00 in a research report on Friday, April 23rd.
+Finally, Royal Bank of Canada boosted their price objective on Danaher from $253.00 to $285.00 and gave the company a sector perform rating in a research report on Friday, April 23rd.
+One equities research analyst has rated the stock with a sell rating, two have given a hold rating and thirteen have issued a buy rating to the company.
+The stock currently has a consensus rating of Buy and a consensus price target of $265.63.

-In related news, SVP Angela S. Lalor sold 3,092 shares of the company’s stock in a transaction dated Friday, April 23rd.
-The shares were sold at an average price of $255.79, for a total value of $790,902.68.
+In other news, SVP Angela S. Lalor sold 3,092 shares of the company’s stock in a transaction that occurred on Friday, April 23rd.
+The stock was sold at an average price of $255.79, for a total transaction of $790,902.68.
 Following the sale, the senior vice president now owns 30,937 shares in the company, valued at approximately $7,913,375.23.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, SVP Angela S. Lalor sold 6,437 shares of the company’s stock in a transaction dated Friday, February 12th.
-The stock was sold at an average price of $244.70, for a total transaction of $1,575,133.90.
-Following the completion of the sale, the senior vice president now owns 25,148 shares in the company, valued at approximately $6,153,715.60.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, EVP Joakim Weidemanis sold 17,169 shares of the company’s stock in a transaction that occurred on Tuesday, April 27th.
+The stock was sold at an average price of $258.76, for a total value of $4,442,650.44.
+Following the sale, the executive vice president now owns 84,420 shares in the company, valued at approximately $21,844,519.20.
 The disclosure for this sale can be found here.
-Corporate insiders own 11.70% of the company’s stock.
+In the last ninety days, insiders have sold 26,698 shares of company stock valued at $6,808,687.
+Insiders own 11.70% of the company’s stock.

 Danaher Corporation designs, manufactures, and markets professional, medical, industrial, and commercial products and services worldwide.
 The company operates through three segments: Life Sciences, Diagnostics, and Environmental & Applied Solutions.
 The Life Sciences segment provides mass spectrometers; cellular analysis, lab automation, and centrifugation instruments; microscopes; and genomics consumables.